invoiceninja/invoiceninja.github.io/source/docs/transactions.md

 ## Overview

-Invoice Ninja has integrated with leading data provider [Yodlee](https://www.yodlee.com/) to access bank data feeds.
-Yodlee provides global access to most major banks and allows you to connect your bank accounts with Invoice Ninja for the automatic reconcilation of payments and expenses.
+Invoice Ninja has partnered with [Yodlee](https://www.yodlee.com/), a top data provider, to gain access to bank data feeds.
+This partnership gives Invoice Ninja users worldwide access to major banks and enables them to connect their bank accounts for automatic reconciliation of payments and expenses.

 ## Bank Accounts